rick-rose/postgresql-hashtags-analysis/README.md

 # PostgreSQL Hashtags Analysis
-A research and development project to determine the optimal and efficient method for storing hashtags in PostgreSQL.
+An analysis project to determine the optimal and efficient method for storing hashtags in PostgreSQL.

 ## Abstract
 Using a `JSONB` column with a PostgreSQL `Generalized Inverted Index` is the most optimal and efficient method for storing and querying hashtags.